lucasshiva/Projects/README.md

 - **Linux**: `/home/<user>/Pictures/Wallpapers`
 - **Windows**: `C:\Users\<user>\Pictures\Wallpapers`

-The default output directory is named **Portrait** and it will be located inside the base directory.
-In other words, the default output directory is `"{base_directory}/Portrait"`.
+The default output directory is named **Portrait** and it will be located inside the image directory.
+In other words, the default output directory is `"{image_directory}/Portrait"`.

 The directory will be created, if needed.
 Otherwise, the program will simply use the existing directory.